Corporate Governance and Internal Control

 Internal control system

 We have Corporate Administration & Internal Audit Department audit individual business bases to maintain and improve the internal control in financial reporting in accordance with Article 24-4-4-1 of Japan’s Financial Instruments and Exchange Act.

-Additionally, under our Board of Directors, we have in place a Compliance Committee, a Risk Management Committee, an Information Security Management Committee, and a CSR Committee, for each of which Legal & Compliance Department, Risk Management Office, Information Security Management Office, and IR-CSR Promotion Department serve as secretariats respectively, to build a corporate culture that promotes internal control, and reinforce its management system.
+Additionally, under our Board of Directors, we have in place a Compliance Committee, a Risk Management Committee, an Information Security Management Committee, and a CSR Committee, for each of which Legal & Compliance Department, Risk Management Office, Information Systems Department, and Sustainability Promotion Department serve as secretariats respectively, to build a corporate culture that promotes internal control, and reinforce its management system.

 Nidec Group companies’ corporate governance

 Nidec Group companies act based on the Nidec Corporation’s business philosophies and policies, and are part of the Nidec Corporation’s internal control system.
 Nidec Corporation dispatches and seconds its executives and employees to its consolidated subsidiaries.
 The companies respectively consider the opinions of experts and others, and discuss sufficiently before making executive decisions based on each company’s situation, to secure its independency.

 *For more about Nidec’s corporate governance and internal control systems, see the Corporate Governance page.